thatslifescience/github_dev/_posts/2017-05-15-Tricks-but-no-Treats-AGUIRRE.md

  image_fullwidth: organisms-header.jpg
 image:
  thumb: 20170515Aguirre_thumb.jpg
-teaser: From mimicry to pseudocopulation, orchids have many tools to trick pollinators.
-As the orchids say: “If you are not cheating, you are not trying hard enough.”
+teaser: "From mimicry to pseudocopulation, orchids have many tools to trick pollinators.
+As the orchids say: 'If you are not cheating, you are not trying hard enough.'"
 source-id: 1_JRt4JCGzPE9KDR7cprCHUtrht33bo4fIiBc5M4sNGE
 published: true
 ---